Dorothy Parker: Later life and death

 Parker occasionally participated in radio programs, including Information Please (as a guest) and Author, Author (as a regular panelist).
 She wrote for the Columbia Workshop, and both Ilka Chase and Tallulah Bankhead used her material for radio monologues.

-Parker died on June 7, 1967, of a heart attack at the age of 73.
+Parker died on June 7, 1967, at age 73, of a heart attack.
+At the time of her death, she was still residing at the Volney building.
 In her will, she bequeathed her estate to Martin Luther King Jr., and upon King's death, to the NAACP.